 Like the drum rollers, drum bearings are located in the rear of the dryer and can get worn out over time.

-If you’re wanting to figure out if the bearing is the cause for the loud or squeaky dryer, remove the belt and try turning the drum by hand.
+If you want to figure out if the bearing is the cause of the loud or squeaky dryer, remove the belt and try turning the drum by hand.
 If anything sounds squeaky or sounds like grinding, or is difficult to turn, chances are, the drum bearing will need to be replaced.